 Mezcal: We used Vida mezcal and really enjoy it's smoothness and good price point.

 Simple Syrup: To make sure own, just simmer 1:1 sugar and water until sugar dissolves and slightly thickens.
 Then pour into a mason jar and let cool before refrigerating.

 Tajin: A Mexican spice blend with dried citrus and chile that is fantastic on watermelon and pineapple, we opted to line the glass with a tajin rim that have a nice compliment to the smoky and sweet flavors.
-You can find tajin at International or Latin markets and happens to be online too.
+You can find tajin at International or Latin markets.

 Raspberry Citrus Mezcal Cocktail